 Small Business Commissioner for the UK.
 Former small business and personal finance journalist, writer and broadcaster.
 Experienced Board Chair, NED and HR and Remco Chair across private and third sector organisations.
 Internal and external communications consultant and trainer.
 Conference speaker and facilitator.

-Head of Economic Growth and Productivity, Behavioural Insights Team
+Director of Economic Policy, Behavioural Insights Team

 Pro-Vice-Chancellor, Queen’s University Belfast